equivalent/scrapbook2/archive/mini-blogs/2014-10-23-yield-returning-zero-0.md

 but for some reason the value of `yield(self, view_header)` was `0`.
 Not nil, not empty string but a zero.

-It turns out it was caused by the way Haml outputs to template.
+It turns out it was caused by the way how Haml outputs to template.
-Long story short, using `capture_haml` will capture hamle to sting, and rendering that string with `=` will make it work properly:
+Long story short, using `capture_haml` will capture haml to sting, and if you then render that string with `=` that will make it work properly:

 ```haml
 - language_presenter = MyPresenter.new